gyulanemeth/bluefox.email/comparison/bluefox-vs-mailchimp.md

 ## Making the Right Decision

-When reliability, flexibility, and cost efficiency matter most—especially for agencies and technical teams—BlueFox Email stands apart.
+When reliability, flexibility, and cost efficiency matter most, especially for agencies and technical teams, BlueFox Email stands apart.
 The usage-based pricing keeps expenses predictable and scalable, while the Chameleon Email Builder and Handlebars templating system speed up the creation of bespoke, professional email campaigns.

 Event-driven automation ensures every message arrives exactly when needed, integrated seamlessly with your existing applications and workflows.
 With all features available on every plan and transparent billing structure, BlueFox Email serves as the strategic email platform for organizations that demand more control, better value, and professional results from their email marketing infrastructure.